 Training should be specific to each learner.
 It is unnecessary to have every employee taking the same hour-long training.
 Modern compliance training should be asking each learner questions; getting to know who it is they are about to train.

 Offering adaptive role training will make for more productive employees.
 They will no longer feel as if they’re participating in mandatory courses, instead, they will recognize that these training programs are here to benefit them.
 Role-specific training will be acknowledged as helpful and engaging among coworkers.

 It is easy for a learner to feel disengaged when participating in a course that does not apply to them.
 Translating content for different locations is important in keeping learners engaged in the training, which is the goal.
 If an employee is taking a course on how to properly handle fireworks, and fireworks are not legal in their region, they will find themselves discouraged from participating in future courses.

 Companies benefit fiscally from using compliance training that offers internal editing.
-Technology, business, and society change at such a rapid rate that it would not be cost efficient to hire someone to edit their courses to stay relevant.
+Technology, business, and social change at such a rapid rate that it would not be cost-efficient to hire someone to edit their courses to stay relevant.
 It is important that in 2019, your compliance training is offered with an option to edit in-house by a trusted member of your IT department.
 Editing courses internally will prevent your company from shelling out money every time an update is needed, which could prove to be a pricey recurring cost.

 6. Test Out/Test Down

 Training in areas that learners have already mastered is a waste of both the learner’s time and the company’s money.
 A test out/test down function will offer a test before the course, gauging the learner’s knowledge in areas offered in that particular training.
 If a learner has proven expertise in an area, the test out/test down function will alter the course so as not to include these areas of training.
 When the learner finishes the pre-course test, they will be presented with a course that only includes information on the questions they had answered incorrectly.